WeblateOrg/weblate/docs/admin/optionals.rst

 IP address for rate limiting
 ++++++++++++++++++++++++++++

-The rate limiting is based on client IP address.
-This is obtained from HTTP headers and you will have to change configuration in the event Weblate is running behind reverse proxy to work it properly.
+The rate limiting is based on the client IP address, obtained from HTTP headers.
+Change them if your Weblate instance is running behind a reverse proxy to make it work.

 .. seealso::